ozddemir/restrict-api-calls-with-nodejs--and-redis/README.md

 docker-compose -f docker-compose.yml up -d
 ```

 - You can find a postman collection at src/docs.
-Once you import the collection to the postman app.
-You can use
+Once you import the collection to the postman app, you can use
  the app right away.